apex/up/docs/07-guides.md

 - `UP_CONFIG` – Up configuration as base64-encoded JSON

+If you run into "403 Forbidden" errors this is due to GitHub's low rate limit for unauthenticated users, consider creating a [Personal Access Token](https://github.com/settings/tokens) and adding the following variable to your CI:

+- `GITHUB_TOKEN` — Github personal access token

 ### Commands

 You may install Up in the current working directory, and deploy to production with the following commands, omitting the `up upgrade` if you are not an Up Pro subscriber.